Updated: Friday, Oct. 16, 2020

 The Health and Safety Measures section outlining all suggested physical distancing measures, can be found online.

 EAP – Counseling

 Barnabas Health Management Services provides the University with an Employee Assistance Program (EAP) including a Work/Life Benefit through the OneSource Program.
 The EAP provides our full-time and part-time employees and their family members living in their household assistance with matters such as stress, depression, and grief issues, and also provides resources to help in finding access to healthcare, childcare, eldercare, financial matters, legal concerns, or even pet care.

 Given the fluid nature of the national and international COVID-19 situation, nonessential travel should be avoided.
 Employees who are traveling must adhere to CDC and New Jersey travel recommendations and associated quarantines.
 If traveling within the United States, employees must adhere to state-by-state guidelines for travel and quarantine, particularly on return.

 International travelers returning to campus and travelers from high risk states so designated by the State of New Jersey will be required to self-quarantine for 14 days as per CDC guidelines.
 Employees on self-quarantine will use their own leave time.

 If an employee believes travel on behalf of the University is warranted, the arrangements must first be reviewed and approved by the vice president of their division.
-Self-reporting of travel to high-risk areas is required for the duration of the academic year, including over the breaks; staff will report to the Office of Human Resources and faculty should inform their department chair.
+Self-reporting of travel to high-risk areas is required for the duration of the academic year, including over the breaks; staff will report to the Office of Human Resources or a supervisor, and faculty should inform their department chair.

 The University’s plans and protocols are subject to change in response to evolving guidance from local, state, and federal government and public health officials.
 We will continue to update this website regularly and encourage you to check back often for the most up-to-date information.